AzertyWasTaken/TuringMachinesSimulator/README.md

-This is a Turing machines simulator website.
+This is an open-source Turing machines simulator website.